Label84/laravel-mailviewer/README.md

 This package tracks mails sent via [Symfony Mailer](https://symfony.com/doc/current/mailer).
 Laravel 9 uses this library by default when sending mails via [Mailables](https://laravel.com/docs/master/mail) and [Notifications](https://laravel.com/docs/master/notifications).

-With the upgrade to Laravel 9 the SwiftMailer has been replaced with Symfony Mailer [Upgrade Symfony Mailer](https://laravel.com/docs/master/upgrade#symfony-mailer).
-To add this package to a Laravel 8 application you have to use version ``^2.0`` of this package - ``composer require "label84/laravel-mailviewer:^2.0"``.
+With the upgrade from Laravel 8 to Laravel 9 the SwiftMailer has been replaced with Symfony Mailer [Upgrade Symfony Mailer](https://laravel.com/docs/master/upgrade#symfony-mailer).
+To add this package to a Laravel 8 application you have to use version `^2.0` of this package - `composer require "label84/laravel-mailviewer:^2.0"`.

 ## Installation